North American Free Trade Agreement (NAFTA)

 NAFTA Works for U.S. Pork

-When it took effect Jan.
-1, 1994, NAFTA created the world’s largest free trade area, encompassing 450 million people and a GDP of more than $20 trillion and giving the three NAFTA nations a greater economic output than the 28- country European Union.
-Under the terms of the deal, tariffs on most products traded between the United States, Canada and Mexico were eliminated.
-Since NAFTA implementation, U.S. trade with Canada and Mexico has more than tripled, growing more rapidly than U.S. trade with the rest of the world.
+and Mexico, gave the three countries a greater economic output than the 28 countries in the European Union.
+Since implementation, U.S. trade with Canada and Mexico has more than tripled, growing more rapidly than U.S. trade with the rest of the world.
 These countries are the two largest destinations for U.S. goods and services, accounting for more than one-third of total U.S. exports.